 2) Don’t throw everything out at one time.
 If you get rid of all the bad stuff at one time, your family will not only call you a few choice words, but also view the whole experience as negative.
 When you have reached the point to eliminate a certain food, don’t announce it.
 Just have the new snack they enjoy ready to eat in place of the old snack.

 3) Encourage your kids to help you make snacks.
 If they are little, this is a really good way to not only teach them about cooking, but also makes them more likely to want to eat what they have made.
 It’s like a fun science project.

 4) Once you have the snacks transitioned, start slowly changing the main meals.
 It is important to try and add as many fruits and vegetables into a dish as you can.
-Jessica Seinfeld has an amazing website called Do it Delicious where you can find recipes to “hide” the veggies in everyday meals.
-Kids continue to fall for their parents veggie deception annually.
+I love finding recipes where I can “hide” the veggies in everyday meals.
+Kids nationwide continue to fall for their parents veggie deception annually.
 Sometimes, you gotta do what you gotta do!

 Overall you need to ask yourself if you truly care for your family.
 The answer is of course a unanimous YES!
 Start to view changing the family diet as a loving gesture.
 There are probably many things as a parent that your kids are mad at you for now, but they will understand one day.
 It is meant to be for their best interest and protection.
 I am sure you don’t want to lose your spouse at a young age, or have your children grow up unhealthy, or even morbidly obese as so many kids are these days.
 Give them a good start and knowledge about the right foods to eat before they head out into the world alone, making their own choices.
 There are enough obstacles to overcome in the world.
 Food shouldn’t have to be one of them.